sapegin/washingcode-book/manuscript/Avoid_comments.md

   }
 ```

+You may encounter various styles of hack comments: `HACK`, `XXX`, `@hack`, and so on, though I prefer `HACK`.

 <!-- } -->

-`TODO` comments are okay (more like _okayish_) too if they contain a ticket number when something will be done.
+_Todo comments_ are also okay (more like _okayish_) too if they contain a ticket number when something will be done.
 Otherwise, they are just dreams that will likely never come true.
 Unless _a dream_ is exactly what we want to document: a desire that the code was doing more than it does – error handling, special cases, supporting more platforms, minor features, and so on – but it wasn’t implemented due to, probably, lack of time.

 <!--
 const Environment = {